 British police say 22 officers hurt in violence at illegal party

-Twenty-two police officers were hurt during trouble at an unauthorized music event in London overnight where crowds attacked some patrol cars, British authorities said on Thursday.
-Parties have been banned during Britain's coronavirus lockdown, though some people have been defying that.
+Twenty-two police officers were injured during trouble at an unauthorized music event in London overnight where crowds attacked some patrol cars, British authorities said on Thursday.
+Parties have been banned during Britain's coronavirus lockdown, though there have been some breaches.

-"These are utterly vile scenes," said Home Secretary (interior minister) Priti Patel of the disorder in the capital's Brixton area.
-Police said they were attacked when responding to residents' complaints about noise, anti-social behavior, and violence.
+"These are utterly vile scenes," said Home Secretary (interior minister) Priti Patel.
+A spokesman for Prime Minister Boris Johnson described the scenes as "appalling", adding: "Violence against the police will not be tolerated."

-None of the officers were injured seriously, though two required hospital treatment, police said in a statement.
+Police said they had been attacked when responding to complaints about noise, anti-social behavior, and violence in the Brixton area.
+None of the officers was injured seriously, though two required hospital treatment.
 Some police cars were damaged and four people were arrested.
-"These gatherings are unlawful, as well as posing a risk to public health and against coronavirus restrictions.
-The violence shown towards officers is totally unacceptable and we will not tolerate it in any form," said police commander Colin Wingrove.

-Unverified images on social media showed a crowd - with one person holding an object that looked like a sword - confronting officers and attacking a police car.
-Reuters was unable to independently verify those images.
+Images on social media showed a crowd - with one person holding an object that looked like a sword confronting officers and attacking a police car.
+Reuters was unable to independently verify the images.

-Patel said the incident was particularly wrong given the recent stabbing at a park in Reading where three people died in what police said was a terrorism incident.
-"Just last weekend, the whole country came together to praise our heroic police officers for putting their own lives on the line to keep us safe," she said.

 - READ MORE ON: